isomerpages/sportsg-corp/_sports-education/Value & Principles in Sport.md

 3. Complete VPS E-Learning topics and Coaching Philosophy Reflection via SportSG-ED

-Both VPS E-learning Certificate of Completion and Coaching Philosophy Reflection document must be submitted for CoachSG’s review and approval via [Sport\_Coaching@sport.gov.sg](mailto:Sport_Coaching@sport.gov.sg).
+Both VPS E-learning Certificate of Completion and Coaching Philosophy Reflection document must be submitted for CoachSG’s review and approval via [sport_coaching@sport.gov.sg](mailto:sport_coaching@sport.gov.sg).
 A S$20.00 (including GST) fee will be charged for the processing of VPS accreditation certificates, which includes a SportSG-ED user licence fee.